From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 Entry fee – 60 Mxn (includes changing room and lifevest if needed)

 This cenote is one of the few open cenotes in the area.
-You will find 2 platforms from where to jump one of 10 mt and 3 mt if you feel adventurous.
+You will find 2 platforms from which to jump, one of 10 mt and 3 mt if you feel adventurous.

-Important information – sometimes the cenote Yaal Utzil is mentioned as the Hacienda Mucuyche but it’s not accurate.
-The hacienda has a different cenote and separate access (and more expensive) I will talk about it here below.
+Important information – sometimes the cenote Yaal Utzil is mentioned as the Hacienda Mucuyche, but it’s not accurate.
+The hacienda has a different cenote and separate access (and is more expensive).
+I will talk about it below.

 2. Cenote Hacienda Mucuyche’